Research Goal

 In Prodger lab, we focus on understanding the complex interactions between host tissues, the immune system, and microbial communities, with an emphasis on translational research in infectious diseases and mucosal immunology.
 We develop innovative systems to study how bacteria and viruses interact with epithelial and immune cells.
 This multidisciplinary approach bridges cell biology, immunology, and microbiome research, with the ultimate goal of improving prevention and treatment strategies for human health.

 Our first research goal is to understand natural resistance/susceptibility to HIV-1.
 Penile anaerobic bacteria can increase HIV-1 risk, but the exact species and mechanisms underpinning this risk are unknown.
-Our group is working to illuminate these, to develop targeted antimicrobials to prevent HIV-1.
+Our group is working to illuminate these and to develop targeted antimicrobials to prevent HIV-1.

 Our second goal is to understand the unique barriers to curing individuals living with HIV-1 in sub-Saharan Africa.
 HIV-1 remains incurable due to the stable integration of viral DNA into the host genome.
 We are working to characterize persistent HIV-1 infection in Uganda, and plan to test HIV-1 cure strategies as they become available.